Re-taking a period of study in attendance

-If you are normally eligible for a Student Finance Maintenance Loan and/or supplementary grants, you can apply for these during as many re-take periods of study as you need.
+If you are normally eligible for a Student Finance Maintenance Loan and/or supplementary grants, you can apply for these for as many re-take periods of study as you need.

-If you have previously studied on a higher education course elsewhere, your entitlement to a ‘plus one’ year might be affected by the previous study rules:
+If you have previously studied on a higher education course elsewhere, your entitlement to a ‘plus one’ year will be affected by the previous study rules:

 Entitlement to Student Finance where there is previous study